 3. Offer milk before solids (or offer it much later)

 Introducing solids is one of my favorite stages.
 I actually liked blending purees and trying new combinations, and even created a printable to track which foods I introduced.

-Well… my kids were also as excited.
+My babies were also as excited.
 They were so excited, in fact, that they preferred eating solids over milk.
-After all, milk was nothing new, whereas eating from a spoon seemed more exciting.
+After all, milk was nothing new, whereas eating from a spoon offered a different flavor and experience.

 So, I switched things up: I made sure to offer the milk before the solids.

 This way, I knew they had the appetite to finish a nursing session or bottle before eating solids.
 I figured they would finish the solids, even after having drank the milk, whereas they might not drink as much after having eaten solids.